rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 	> **Note:** The Power BI dataset will only be created if the job is running and if it is receiving data from the IoT Hub input, so check that the Universal App is running and sending data to Azure to ensure that the dataset be created.

 1. Once the datasource becomes available you can start creating reports.
-To create a new Report click on the **Raspberry** datasource:
+To create a new Report click on the **Simulated** datasource:

 	![Power BI: Report Designer](Images/power-bi-report-designer.png?raw=true "Power BI: Report Designer")